MindsMend-org/MindsMend-org/README.md

 - 👋 Hi, I’m @MindsMend-org

 - 👀 I’m interested in ...
-Interferometry Nature Math and zeros? whats hidden there?
+Interferometry Nature & Math and zeros? whats hidden there?
+Your be amazed how reality hides things.

 - 🌱 I’m currently learning ...
 Stuff

 - 💞️ I’m looking to collaborate on ...Very Little :)

 - 📫 ........brettpalmer007@gmail.com

+- EMAIL ME AT mince@foldingcircles.co.uk

 <!---